jmeinke/github-europe/README.md

 GitHub Europe
 =============

-Project to help highlight GitHub usage in Europe, this project was forked and inspired from [codeafrica.org](http://codeafrica.org).
+This project highlights GitHub usage in Europe.
+It was inspired from [codeafrica.org](http://codeafrica.org).
+See the top ten GitHub users of every city dependent of the number of followers.

 Methodology
 -----------

-Using GitHub API's we search for all GitHub users who have a european country or city listed in their profile.
+The scripts use GitHub API's to search for all GitHub users who have a european country or city listed in their profile.
+All european cities with a population count above 150.000 are queried (with small exceptions due to errors in the data).

 Usage
 -----